 What's the nutrient most lacking in your teen's diet?
 While you might guess calcium, it could be iron.
-Despite the abundance of iron in the United States food supply through natural, enriched and fortified food sources, your teen may be consuming less of this mineral than his or her developing body requires.
+Despite the abundance of iron in the United States food supply through natural, enriched and fortified food sources, teens may be consuming less of this mineral than their developing bodies require.
 While it can happen to boys, adolescent girls are commonly considered at risk for iron deficiency — and girls from food-insecure households are at greatest risk.

 As teens grow, their muscle mass increases and blood volume expands, increasing their need for iron.
 Girls also need to replace iron stores lost during menstruation.
-Vegetarian or vegan teens can be at greater risk of iron deficiency due to lower dietary iron intake.
-Some emerging research has even indicated that overweight and obese teens are at greater risk for iron deficiency.
+Vegetarian or vegan teens can be at greater risk of iron deficiency.

 What Iron Does in the Body